Officers, N.C.O.s and Men of the 1st Battalion, Buried in Boulogne Eastern Cemetery

 Lieutenant Alec Arthur Crichton MAITLAND-ADDISON

-Personal: Alec was born in Brighton, Sussex in the June quarter 1886, son of Mrs. Mary Elizabeth Kay Maitland-Addison of 12 Arundel Terrace, Brighton, and Major Alfred Chamberlain Maitland-Addison (71st Highland Light Infantry).
-[The CWGC Record states “the late” Major Alfred, but Alec’s father did not die until 8th April 1949.]
+Personal: Alec was born in Brighton, Sussex, in the June quarter 1886, son of Major Alfred Chamberlain, (71st Highland Light Infantry) and Mary Elizabeth Kay (née Hurst) Maitland-Addison of 12 Arundel Terrace, Brighton.
+[The CWGC Record states “the late” Major Alfred, as Alec’s father had died on 17th December 1916 at 2 Trebovir Road, London.]

 Alec had four older brothers and an older sister, John Francis Richard Norman, Clive Charles Henry, Lionel Arthur Hurst Bisset, Sybil Louisa Ethel (later Swindells) and Guy Robert Hurst, and 2 younger brothers, Roy Crichton Alfred and Charles Bissett. [see below]